 50. DAIRY CATTLE.
 Fall or spring term.
 Credit four hours.
 Lectures: fall term, T Th S 8; spring term, T Th S 10.
-Wing A. Laboratory: fall term, M 2-4:20; spring term, M or Th 2-4:20.
+Wing A. Laboratory: fall term, M 2-4:20 or S 9-11:20; spring term, M or Th 2-4:20.
 Wing A and Judging Pavilion.
 Professor Turk, Associate Professor Schultz, and assistants.

 This course deals with some of the economic aspects of the dairy industry; factors in breeding and development of dairy cattle; milking methods and milk-production problems; efficient feeding; and care, management, and health of the dairy herd.
-Practice in selection, herd management, formulating rations, planning breeding programs, and keeping records.
+Practice in selection, herd management, formulation of rations, planning breeding programs, and keeping of records.